makersacademy/CV/README.md

 ## Skills

+#### Consultancy

+During my five year career at a high-end business consultancy, I worked on a team that advised clients on high-risk business engagements all over the world, as well as on cyber security best practice (where I discovered my love of programming).
+I prided myself on my ability to work with absolutely anyone, and on my drive to constantly improve and come out of my comfort zone.
+I also developed an analytical/problem-solving approach to the way I work.

+- After distinguishing myself as a junior analyst, I was promoted to a senior analyst position within a year.
+- I worked on 2 - 3 client engagements per week for FTSE 100 companies and high net worth individuals over a period of five years, indicating my drive and ability to work well within a team.
+- I worked across multiple practices at the company in a wide range of sectors and geographies, indicating my versatility and eagerness to come out of my comfort zone.
+- During my time in the cyber security practice, the division grew from a side-project into the highest revenue-earning department at the company.
+- High experience in corporate/client engagements and project delivery.

 #### Software/web development

 Although my career in web development has just begun, I have a solid foundation already in both front and back-end development.
 Thanks to my time at Europe's leading tech bootcamp, I work according to industry best practice, for example in concepts like Agile, BDD and TDD.
 My drive and eagerness to keep learning will be my core strengths in allowing me to succeed in this sector.
 I have found a passion in programming that I have felt in no other environment before!